THE SUBTLE STUFF IN ANY CHURCH

 just an incidental point raised individually by them, but as the

 moves along it becomes an overall focal point because of the repetition.
 To my thinking, God places the thought in each of their minds beforehand.
+His sovereign power, within life on Earth, allows him to orchestrate any event he wants actually.

 Another church leader from the past admitted to me